 Whiplash: A Pain in the Neck

 As anyone who has ever held a newborn baby knows, the human neck is a fragile appendage.
 What babies lack in physical power they make up for in intellectual prowess – born with highly developed brains, the weight of the head far outweighs the initially flimsy capabilities of the neck.
-Weeks into life, in fact, the neck of an infant must remain supported in order to avoid injury.
+Whiplash, Weeks into life, in fact, the neck of an infant must remain supported in order to avoid injury.

 Thankfully, human adults are able to walk around without supportive assistance, resting assured that their necks are capable of supporting their (in comparison with the the rest of the animal kingdom) enormous brains.
 However, throughout life, the neck remains a delicate entity, vulnerable to sprains, strains and fractures from a multitude of dangers.